mgussekloo/laravel-facet-filter/README.md

 			]
 		];
 	}
 }

 ```

 ### Build an index

-In most cases, you'll want to create an index so you can filter large datasets efficiently.
+In most cases you'll want to create an index to filter large datasets efficiently.
 (Don't want to build an index?
-Skip to [filtering collections](#filtering-collections).)
+Skip ahead to [filtering collections](#filtering-collections).)

 First, run the migrations: